frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

 #### Step by step

-The simplest way is of course, to use a generator.
-One that I found incredibly easy to use is [Pairwise Independent Combinatorial Testing (PICT) tool](https://github.com/microsoft/pict) which is a FOSS made by Microsoft.
+The simplest way is, of course, to use a generator.
+One that I found incredibly easy to use is the [Pairwise Independent Combinatorial Testing (PICT) tool](https://github.com/microsoft/pict) which is a FOSS made by Microsoft.

 But if you'd like to do it manually, I'll guide you on the step by step on how to do it using this as a context: